Arches Loop

 This ride is also known as Courthouse Wash.
 It's a big loop that includes a section of paved trail, some old broken-down highway, some ATV track, a tiny section of singletrack, a section of rocky roadway, and finally, paved road in Arches National Park.
 It's a substantial chunk of riding.
 Nothing too hard, but a long 28 miles.
 Absolute altitude change is 1000 feet; with ups and downs, you'll climb 2300.

 The ride starts from the parking area just north of the Colorado River on Highway 191.
 Cruise on the cushy paved bike trail past the entrance station to Arches National Park.
 (You'll be coming back down that road in a few hours.)
-The paved trail gives way to broken old pavement, and finally to dirt.
-After the top of the hill, you'll be on a straight gravel section.
-At mile 5.0, watch for the Bar M trail forking exactly 90 degrees right.
-(If you're hammering through in a hurry, you can continue straight on the old highway to the north end of the Bar M and jog over to the continuing trail.)
-The Bar M route is absolutely worth doing.
-See the Bar M page for photos.
+Pass the end of Killer B and later Deadman's Ridge Keep on the paved Old 191 to the top of the hill.

 Looking back up a portion of the spooky singletrack descent towards Willow Springs.
 Most of this ride would rate "easy."
 This section is short, but very technical.